-On June 1-2, 2017 a point intercept survey for Potamogeton crispus-CLP was conducted.
+On May 31 and June 1-2, 2017 a point intercept survey for Potamogeton crispus-CLP was conducted.
 The following frequency data was collected:

 FOO in vegetated areas: 36.04% FOO in littoral zone: 27.87% Number of sample points with CLP sampled: 80 Number of sample points viewed: 9 This survey allows for future CLP frequency comparison when CLP is actively growing.
+In the late season, July survey the following CLP survey results were recorded:

+FOO in vegetated areas: 18.66% FOO in littoral zone: 13.59% Number of CLP Sampled: 39

 Reed canary grass was viewed at one sample site.
 It was also observed at various locations around the lake, largely where disturbances have occurred.
 These locations were not mapped.
 Aquatic forget-me-not was also observed in two locations during the boat survey.
 These locations are indicated in Figure 9.
-Narrow leaf cattail was briefly observed in other locations as well, but not mapped.
+Narrow leaf cattail was observed in other locations as well, with the locations marked but no beds were mapped.